zKillboard/podmail/README.md

 • Compose and send EVEmails
 • When necessary, adjusted colors in an EVEmail to improve contrast and readability.
+• Delete mails or mark mails as read or unread
+• Bulk selection and actions such as delete all
 • Loads the latest 500 EVEmails (subject to increase)
 • Displays unread counts across all folders including mailing labels not natively supported by ESI
 • Marks mails as read when opened
 • Resolves and displays names for labels, mailing lists, characters, corporations, and alliances
-• Links character, corporation, and alliance names to EveWho
+• Links character, corporation, and alliance names in EveMails to EveWho
-• Detects and links killmails to zKillboard
+• Detects and links killmails in EveMails to zKillboard